 "Essentially," he added, "you're a dead man."

-We've probably all learned early on that the first words spoken on the moon as Armstrong's concise, a matter of fact report to CAPCOM: "Houston, Tranquility Base here...the Eagle has landed."
-It was too perfect a statement to ignore in that it summed up the overwhelming magnitude of what the entire Apollo program just accomplished by stating the simple fact of it.
+We've probably all learned early on that the first words spoken on the surface of the Moon were Armstrong's concise, matter-of-fact report to CAPCOM: "Houston, Tranquility Base here...the Eagle has landed."
+It was too perfect a statement to ignore, in that it summed up the overwhelming magnitude of what the entire Apollo program just accomplished by stating the simple fact of it.

-Now, if you want to be that guy this week during the Apollo 11 anniversary celebrations, feel free to point out that the actual first words spoken by humanity on the moon were spoken by Aldrin when he reported, "Okay, engine stop," the first step in a checklist that shut down the descent engine for Eagle after it had landed on the surface.
+However, these were not actually the first word uttered once the Eagle had safely touched down.
+The actual first words spoken by humanity on the Moon were spoken by Aldrin when he reported, "Okay, engine stop," the first step in a checklist that shut down the descent engine for Eagle after it had landed on the surface.

 For the record, the moment humanity first set foot on a world other than the Earth was 10:56 PM Eastern Standard Time.

-It is estimated that about 600 million people watched Neil Armstrong's first step onto the lunar surface, a record number of viewers for a live event that no one has come anywhere close to matching, and maybe never will.
+It is estimated that about 600 million people watched Neil Armstrong's first step onto the lunar surface, a record number of viewers for a live event up to that time.

 "That's one small step for man, one giant leap for mankind" is what everybody heard, but Neil Armstrong himself maintained that that is not what he said.
 After returning to Earth, Armstrong insisted that what he actually said was "That's one small step for a man, one giant leap for mankind," people simply didn't hear it.

 There is a strong case for the indefinite article 'a' as, without it, the remembered quote is actually internally inconsistent and contradictory.
 Without the 'a', it is not a single man taking a small step, but the abstracted idea of a human being, which is often used when speaking about humanity as a whole.